knpuniversity/symfony4/sfcasts/encore/first-webpack.md

 ## Adding the Script & Links Tags

-What this means is... we know have *one* JavaScript file that contains *all* the code we need and one CSS file that contains all the CSS!
+What this means is... we now have *one* JavaScript file that contains *all* the code we need and one CSS file that contains all the CSS!
 All *we* need to do is add them to our page!